Android Auto in BMW

 The updated Android Auto also has new apps - Calendar, News, Weather and Reminders.

-As you can see from the photo, they have a Google Assistant icon in the bottom right corner.
-So, when you click on them, Google Assistant will tell you about the latest news, weather situation or calendar events/reminders for a specific day.
+As you can see from the photo, they have a Google Assistant icon featured on the screen.
+So, when you click on it, Google Assistant will tell you about the latest news, weather situation or calendar events/reminders for a specific day.

 Among other new things, there is also a separate notification button where you can go and ask Google Assistant to read everything you have missed.